Back to the web ringBack to the web ring

 The last official studio album for Virgin, Hyperborea, was recorded in August 1983.
 The title refers to the mythological land beyond the cold North wind, an earthly paradise of eternal sunshine.
 In Rudolf Steiner's anthroposophical book Hyperborea is named as the second earth race after the so called Polaric race, followed by the Lemurian, Atlantis and Aric race.
 In a interview with the journalist Mark Prendergast in January 1994 Johannes Schmoelling remembers: "Like Logos Live, Hyperborea was determined by the new generation of digital synthesisers and sampling technology.
 We were able to memorise sounds and used a lot of sampled drum sounds.
 We invented new rhythm structures by using a special arpeggiator technique and so on.
 The title No Man's Land was influenced by the film 'Gandhi' and its brilliant soundtrack."

-In 1995 Virgin re-released the album on CD in the so-called "Definitive Edition" series, featuring the original front cover artwork.
-The sound quality of this release, using the Super Bit Mapping technology, is probably the best up to now, but like most of the other releases of this series, it contains a little error: The composition Sphinx Lightning is misspelled Sphinx Lighting on the CD body.
+In 1995 Virgin re-released the album on CD in the so-called "Definitive Edition" series, featuring the original front cover artwork, but like most of the other releases of this series, it contains a little error: The composition Sphinx Lightning is misspelled Sphinx Lighting on the CD body.

 Releases